syamantm/thymeleaf-xml/README.md

         <username>Test Name</username>
     </user>

-This output can be accessed by calling `getView()` on the Model and View object, returned by the controller action.
+This output can be accessed by calling `getView()` on the `ModelAndView` object, returned by the controller action.